A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 4. Pricing Strategies: The Cost of a Binge

-Netflix’s pricing strategy has grown over the years, but the pressure from cheaper services like Hulu makes things interesting.
+Netflix’s pricing strategy has evolved over the years, but the pressure from cheaper services like Hulu makes things interesting.
 Should Netflix consider a more flexible pricing model, perhaps offering a tiered service as detailed as a Denver omelette?

 5. Personalization: From AI to Eye-Rolling Recommendations

 Netflix’s recommendation algorithm is both a marvel and a meme.
-Although AI tries to match your taste, sometimes you just wish it would stop suggesting “Dog Yoga: The Series” after one innocent search.
+While AI tries to match your taste, sometimes you just wish it would stop suggesting “Dog Yoga: The Series” after one innocent search.
 Improving personalization is pivotal to user satisfaction.

 Here’s a Quick Look at Competitor Strategies: